COVID-19 pandemic in New York City: 2020

+2021

-On February 8, it was announced that public middle schools would reopen for in-person learning on February 25.
+On February 8, 2021, it was announced that public middle schools would reopen for in-person learning on February 25.
 On March 8, it was announced that public high schools would reopen for in-person learning on March 22.
 On April 29, de Blasio announced that New York City would fully reopen on July 1.
 By June, the city's overall testing positivity rate had reached its lowest since the pandemic began.
 Cuomo reopened the entirety of New York state on June 15, two weeks ahead of Mayor Bill de Blasio's planned July 1 reopening.

 Healthcare workers being honored for their efforts in combatting COVID-19 during a July 7, 2021 ticker-tape parade for essential workers in New York, NY.

 On July 7, 2021, the city held a "Hometown Heroes" ticker tape parade to honor healthcare professionals and essential workers for their work during the pandemic.
-The Uniformed Firefighters Association asked its members to boycott the event, however, saying that COVID-related risks to firefighters had not yet ended, citing the case of a union member who was in the ICU with COVID-related pneumonia at the time of the parade.
+The Uniformed Firefighters Association asked its members to boycott the event, however, saying that COVID-related risks to firefighters had not yet ended, citing the case of a union member who was in the intensive care unit (ICU) with COVID-related pneumonia at the time of the parade.
 The Uniformed EMS Officers Union also asked its members not to attend the parade due to an ongoing dispute with the city over a lack of hazard pay during the pandemic.

 On July 23, 2021, the city's health department announced that daily average cases were 32% higher than the prior week and that the Delta variant had become the dominant COVID strain, accounting for 57% of citywide samples over a four-week period.
 On August 2, 2021, de Blasio recommended that vaccinated people wear masks in indoor settings, following CDC guidance and a continued uptick in positive COVID cases due to the Delta variant.
 The next day, it was announced that masks would be required indoors beginning August 16.

 On August 3, de Blasio announced that New York City would become the first in the United States to require proof of vaccination for workers and customers at all indoor dining establishments, gyms, entertainment venues, and performances.
 As of August 16, patrons would be expected to show either their vaccination cards or one of two authorized vaccine passport apps: the city's NYC COVID Safe app or the state's Excelsior app.
 Enforcement of the requirement began in September.

+Current

+As of January 2026, the New York City Department of Health and Mental Hygiene (DOHMH) continues to monitor SARS-CoV-2 through an integrated respiratory virus surveillance system.
+For the week ending January 17, 2026, laboratory-confirmed COVID-19 cases in the city were reported at low levels (approximately 1,000 cases), representing a decrease from the previous week's 1,300 cases, even as influenza activity remained high.